vladimir-tsvetkov/dotfiles/README.md

     :source %
     :PlugInstall

+## Sep 11, 2018 - update to use latest version of Bash

+First, install the latest bash:

+    brew install bash

+Then, to be able to use the new bash, add it to the list of available shells in `/etc/shells`:

+    sudo vim /etc/shells

+There add the following path on top `/usr/local/bin/bash`.

+And last change the shell with:

+    chsh -s /usr/local/bin/bash

+... open a new terminal to test the shell.

 ## Sep 10, 2018 - fix default Node version loaded by nvm

 After installing `lts/carbon` I had to change the default version chosen by `nvm`: